gatechatl/DRPPM/README.md

 optional arguments:
   -h, --help   show this help message and exit

+### Search for a program
+type drppm -Find [keyword]

-### Inputs
+### Inputs and Outputs
-The inputs for DRPPM are defined in the parameter for each program.
-To see list of programs type drppm -[program]
+The inputs for DRPPM are defined.
+To see the list of inputs, type drppm -[program]

 ### Outputs
 The outputs for DRPPM are also defined in the parameter.
-See list of program in drppm -[program]
+To see the list of outputs in drppm -[program]

 ```
 ## Reference
 Timothy I. Shaw.
-DRPPM: integrated software for processing OMICS data.
+DRPPM: an integrated software for processing omics data.
 2020.

 ## Example Publications
 KH Lee, P Zhang, HJ Kim et al. C9orf72 Dipeptide Repeats Impair the Assembly, Dynamics, and Function of Membrane-Less Organelles.
 Cell 167 (3), 774-788. e17